I realized upon seeing this just how small man is.

 will be born to them.

-I'm looking forward so much to seeing
+I'm looking forward so

 this baby, and I wonder who